Today’s roundup is all about DIY Bouncy Balls, because there is something about those bouncy balls that every child loves. All ages.

 11. Have a ball art with Thomas and Friends. via Crayon Box Chronicles

 Some helpful tips about DIY Bouncy Balls

-- after done playing, make sure to store these bouncy balls in the zip-lock backs and put it in the fridge.
+- After done playing, make sure to store these bouncy balls in the Ziploc bags and put it in the fridge.
 Keep it there until the kids are ready to play again.

 Some more awesome play recipes:

 Did your kids enjoy these fun activities?
 Let us know in the comments down below, we’d love to hear!
 Also, be sure to join us over on our Facebook page.